 I met up with #MissForson recently to learn more about her thoughts on the natural hair movement, it’s impact on her career, love life as well as the pertinent issue of girls made to cut their hair before being admitted to Primary and High School.

 OQ: What inspired your change from perm to natural hair?

 LF: Well..that’s going to be an interesting story.
 I have always loved natural hair from when I was as young as 10.
-I fell in love with Diana King’s hair style back in the 90’s It was sexy and hot. 😍
+I fell in love with Diana King’s hair style back in the 90’s It was magnificently simple but so hot. 😍

 After Secondary School I didn’t relax my hair unlike my peers.
 But I faced a few challenges as I didn’t quite know how to handle it so I permed it a few months later.
 I had a friend in America who came down and her hair was so gorgeous!
 By the way, I feel like the natural hair movement started in USAwhich got down to us here.
 “How was I going to start over?
 How was I going to get my hair to grow fast?”, these were the questions plaguing me.
 I never liked perm and extensions.
 I started making excuses not to perm my hair like, not having enough money to buy perming cream etc. So on my 24th birthday I went to a salon to do something fantastic for my then boyfriend who was about to come down to Ghana.
 The first salon refused to do my hair because I didn’t have an appointment to do a perm-cut.
 So I go to another salon and it was also a terrible experience.
 In the end my best friend took a pair of scissors and gave me my first transition perm cut chop.
 It was actually what I used in Perfect Picture and everyone was in love with it!
 That’s how my natural hair journeybegan.
 This was in the year 2008.